Halachic state: Across Jewish society

-An opinion poll released in March 2016 by the Pew Research Center found high support for a halachic state among religious Israeli Jews.
-The poll found that 86% of Israeli Haredi Jews and 69% of non-Haredi religious Jews support making halakha Israel's legal code while 57% of traditional Jews and 90% of secular Jews oppose such a move.
-At the time, the Haredi (ultra-orthodox Jews) constituted 8% of all Israelis, the Dati (orthodox Jews) 10%, the Masorti (traditional Jews) 23%, and the Hiloni (secular Jews) 40%.
-There was a majority agreement amongst all Israeli Jewish groups that Israel could be both a Jewish and democratic state.
-When asked whether they would prefer democratic principles or halakha (religious law) if the two were ever in conflict, 62% of all Israeli Jews combined favoured democratic principles; however, preference for halakha was very high amongst the Haredim (89%), while very low amongst secular Jews (1%).
+An opinion poll released by the Pew Research Center in March 2016 found high support among religious Jews for a halachic Israel: 89% of Haredi Jews and 65% of non-Haredi Orthodox Jews supported basing Israel's legal code on the Torah and Jewish religious law; while only 23% of traditionalist Jews and 1% of secular Jews supported such a move.
+At the time, Haredi Jews constituted 8% of all Israelis, non-Haredi Orthodox Jews constituted 10%, traditionalist Jews constituted 23%, and secular Jews constituted 40%.
+However, there was a majority agreement among all Jewish groups that Israel could be both a Jewish and democratic state.
+When asked whether they would prefer democratic principles or Jewish religious law if the two ever came into conflict, 62% of all Jews combined favoured democratic principles.
+Further, preference for Jewish religious law was very high among Haredi Jews (89%) and very low among secular Jews (1%).

-Support of Jewish religious leaders
+Among Jewish religious leaders

-Menachem Mendel Schneerson advocated the transformation of Israel into a halachic state even before the Messiah comes.
+Menachem Mendel Schneerson advocated the transformation of Israel into a halachic state even before the coming of the Hebrew Messiah.